 Many projects, from complete GNU/Linux distributions to individual software packages, have adopted a time-based release strategy.
 The theory behind such a strategy is to keep the time between when a feature is implemented and when it is released beneath some known upper bound.
-We call this the "bus station strategy": if a feature misses a release, the next will be along shortly, so the release should not be held up for any one feature.
-This type of process helps keep developers engaged in the project, and users can plan upgrade cycles around known dates.
+We call this the "bus station philosophy": if a feature misses a release, the next will be along shortly, so the release should not be held up for any one feature.
+This type of process helps keep developers engaged in the project, and gives users the ability to plan upgrade cycles around known dates.
 It also helps developers plan their efforts to allow trunk to be in a branchable state when release dates approach.

 This type of strategy should work well for Subversion in particular because of the large number of third-party distributors who rely on releases created by the project.
-These consumers' products often require extensive development and testing to incorporate new features in a Subversion release.
+These consumers' products often require extensive development and testing to incorporate features new in a Subversion release.
 During the Subversion 1.5.0 release process, it wasn't until the developers threatened imminent release that some third-party users started testing thoroughly.
-Having a well-publicized schedule would help these communities as they build their own products.
+Having a well-publicized schedule helps these communities as they build their own products.

 Creating "time-based" releases is not a panacea for ensuring a consistent release process.
 Planning releases becomes difficult in open source projects where resources levels are unknown and constantly shifting.
 When release deadlines approach, and features are not complete, the community has to make difficult decisions about removing features, letting release dates slip, or shipping partial features.
-In a consensus-based community, such as Subversion, making these decisions can be difficult, and require resources which can detract from further development.
-As with any methodology, "time-based" release should be used in conjunction with other techniques to produce high-quality software.
+In a consensus-based community, such as Subversion, making these decisions can be difficult, and require resources which detract from further development.